 Time Taken for Delivery

-In hyperlocal delivery, usually, the aim for courier delivery agent is t deliver the product in a span of 2 to 3 hours or a maximum of 6 to 8 hours.
+In hyperlocal delivery, usually, the aim of a courier delivery agent is to deliver the product in a span of 2 to 3 hours or a maximum of 6 to 8 hours.
 Since the geographical perimeter is smaller as compared to last-mile deliveries, deliveries do not take very long.

 The responsibility of delivering the product to the customer lies solely with the courier company that was assigned to carry out the first-mile delivery.
 The end-to-end process is carried out by one partner.

 In hyperlocal delivery, it can be carried out by the seller’s fleet or via the delivery company employed by him.